Outstanding Christian churches

 - Speyer Cathedral - Germany, Rhineland-Palatinate.
 One of most impressive Romanic style cathedrals in world, built in 1030 - 1106.

 - Greensted Church - United Kingdom, Essex.
-Oldest wooden church in world, built circa 1063-1108 AD.
+Oldest wooden church in world, built sometimes around 1063-1108 AD.

 - Duomo of Pisa with Leaning tower - Italy, Tuscany.
 Impressive monument of European medieval Romanesque architecture.
-Cathedral started in 1063, rebuilt several times, baptistry - started circa 1153 and the famous leaning belltower started in 1173-1372.
+Cathedral started in 1063, rebuilt several times, baptistry - started sometimes around 1153 and the famous leaning belltower started in 1173-1372.

-- Santiago de Compostela Cathedral - Spain, A Coruña.
-Important pilgrimage church with beautiful Baroque facade, main part built in 1075-1128, western facade in 1738-1750.
+- Santiago de Compostela Cathedral - Spain, Galicia.
+Pilgrimage church of huge importance.
+This Romanesque cathedral is adorned with later Gothic and Baroque additions - beautiful facades and towers.
+Main part is built in 1075-1128, the gorgeous western facade in 1738-1750.

 - Worms Cathedral - Germany, Rhineland-Palatinate.
 Magnificent Romanesque church from 1110 - 1081.